Dynamsoft/barcode-reader-javascript-samples/1.hello-world/README.md

 The `hello-world` component in turn implements the `barcode-scanner` component, with the main operation being defined in `hello-world.component.ts` and the UI in `hello-world.component.html`.

 ### Hello World - React JS
-Much like the Angular implementation, the library is set up as its own component, based on the npm package `dynamsoft-javascript-barcode`.
+Much like the Angular implementation, the library is set up as its own component in the React JS implementation, based on the npm package `dynamsoft-javascript-barcode`.
+This sample project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The barcode scanner component is defined in the `components` folder. `BarcodeScanner.js` is the most basic implementation of the library as a React component.
 The `BarcodeScanner` component is then used in the parent component, `HelloWorld`.

-Please note that since we are using the npm package, the `engineResourcePath` must be defined in the `dbr.js` file, similar to the Angular implementation.
+Please note that since we are using the npm package, the `engineResourcePath` must be defined in the `src/dbr.js` file, similar to the Angular implementation.
 In addition, the license must be specified via `organizationID` or `productKeys`, depending on the version of the library you are using.

+### Hello World - Vue JS
+The Vue implementation of the Hello World sample is very similar to the React and Angular implementations.
+Of course, this implementation will be based on the npm package `dynamsoft-javascript-barcode`.

+The `BarcodeScanner.vue` component, defined in the `components` folder, includes the basic `DBR` methods to get the video scanner up and running.
+The `BarcodeScanner.vue` component is then used in the parent component, `HelloWorld`.

+Like the previous implementations, the `engineResourcePath` and license will need to be defined in `src/dbr.js`